• Skip to main content

 • Then fold in about an inch on each side.

-Unlike other doughs, you do not need to add flour to the surface when rolling.
+Unlike other doughs, you do not need to add all purpose flour to the surface when rolling.

 A collage showing how to form the cookies using puff pastry.